What if my e-ticket is blank, or missing information?

 When do Pre-Concert talks start?

-Pre-Concert talks start 50 minutes prior to the start of the show.
+Pre-Concert talks start one hour prior to the start of the show.
 They are free events for ticket holders of the show.

 Don't see what you're looking for here?